Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Definitions and notations

-The polynomials $\Delta_G$ and $\delta_G$ are examples of so called clique polynomials, see e.g. \cite{goldwurm1998clique,levit2005independence}.
-Below we list some special properties of $\Delta_G$ and $\delta_G$ which will be used in the sequel.
-For general properties of graph polynomials we refer to \cite{GraphPoly}.
+The polynomials $\Delta_G$ and $\delta_G$ are the so-called multivariate independence polynomials (or clique polynomials of the complement graph $G^*$), \cite{goldwurm1998clique,levit2005independence, Horn1, Horn2, Mult24}.
+Below, we list some special properties of $\Delta_G$ and $\delta_G$, which will be used in the sequel.

 \begin{Lemma} Let \(G=(V,E)\) be a finite simple graph. \begin{enumerate}[label={\arabic*)}, itemjoin={,}, itemjoin*={, and}] \item If \(A \subset V\), then